Wynton McManis: Calgary Stampeders

 McManis signed with the Calgary Stampeders on June 17, 2017, at the conclusion of the team's training camp.
-He made his CFL debut in week 3 on July 8, 2017, against the Winnipeg Blue Bombers, where he had two defensive tackles and two sacks.
+He made his CFL debut in Week 3 on July 8, against the Winnipeg Blue Bombers, where he had two defensive tackles and two sacks.
 He played in 12 regular season games where he had two defensive tackles, seven special teams tackles, and two sacks in 2017.

 In 2018, McManis played in 16 regular season games, starting in one, where he had 16 defensive tackles, 25 special teams tackles, one forced fumble, and one fumble recovery.
 He also made his post-season debut, playing in two games, including the 106th Grey Cup, where he had two special teams tackles and one fumble recovery in the Stampeders' 27–16 victory over the Ottawa Redblacks.
 In the 2019 season, McManis became a regular starter where he played and started in 15 regular season games, recording 86 defensive tackles, nine special teams tackles, four pass knockdowns, two sacks, one forced fumble, and one fumble recovery.
 He also had eight defensive tackles in the team's West Semi-Final loss to the Blue Bombers.

 After the CFL canceled the 2020 season due to the COVID-19 pandemic, McManis chose to opt-out of his contract with the Stampeders.

 New Orleans Saints

 McManis was signed by the New Orleans Saints on August 29, 2020.
-He was waived on September 5, 2020.
+He was waived by New Orleans on September 5.
 On January 20, 2021, McManis signed a reserve/futures contract with the Saints.
-He was waived on August 31, 2021, and re-signed to the practice squad.
-He was released on September 6.
-McManis resigned with the Saints' practice squad on September 15, 2021, and was elevated to the 53 man roster on September 18, 2021.
+He was waived by the team on August 31, and was subsequently re-signed to the team's practice squad.
+McManis was released by New Orleans on September 6.
+McManis was re-signed to the Saints' practice squad on September 15, and was elevated to the 53-man roster on September 18.
 The next day, he appeared in eight snaps on special teams against the Carolina Panthers.
-He was released on September 20, 2021, and re-signed to the practice squad.
-He was released on October 12.
+He was released on September 20, and re-signed to the practice squad.
+McManis was released once again on October 12.

 Miami Dolphins

-On November 24, 2021, McManis was signed to the Miami Dolphins practice squad.
+On November 24, 2021, McManis was signed to the Miami Dolphins' practice squad.
 He did not appear in a regular season game and finished the season on the practice squad.